miketropi/wp-plugin-template/README.md

 Before starting development, ensure you have:

 - A local WordPress development environment
-- The base Giftflow plugin installed and activated
 - All dependencies installed (see [Installation](#installation))

 ### Environment Variables